tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/config-VM-GCP.md

     - Register on Google Cloud.
     - Create a Virtual Machine that satisfies your computational power needs.
-    - Select the most appropiate Boot Disk and Firewall Rules
+    - Select the most appropriate Boot Disk and Firewall Rules

 - **Enable reproducibility and access the GPU power**

     - Install Docker on the VM to aim for reproducibility.
     - Install NVIDIA drivers and the container toolkit for GPUs
-    - Confirm GPUs availability
+    - Confirm GPU availability

 {{% /summary %}}